The Brothers Karamazov: Pavel Fyodorovich Smerdyakov

 Pavel Fyodorovich Smerdyakov is the son of "Reeking Lizaveta", a mute woman of the street who died alone giving birth to the child in Fyodor Pavlovich's bathhouse: the name "Smerdyakov" means "son of the reeking one".
 He is rumored to be the illegitimate son of Fyodor Pavlovich.
 He was brought up by Fyodor Pavlovich's trusted servant Grigory Vasilievich and his wife Marfa.
 Grigory tutored him and attempted to give him religious instruction, but Smerdyakov responded with ingratitude and derision.
 On one occasion Grigory had struck him violently across the face: a week later Smerdyakov had his first epileptic seizure.
 The narrator notes that as a child, Smerdyakov was fond of hanging cats and giving them ritualistic burials.
 Grigory told him: "You're not human.
 You're the spawn of the mildew on the bathhouse wall, that's who you are"—a remark for which Smerdyakov never forgave him.
 Smerdyakov becomes part of the Karamazov household as a servant, working as Fyodor Pavlovich's lackey and cook.
-Generally contemptuous of others, Smerdyakov admires Ivan and shares his atheism.
-Despite his evident shrewdness, other characters—particularly Ivan, Dimitri and Fyodor Pavlovich—underestimate his intelligence.
+Generally contemptuous of others, Smerdyakov greatly admires Ivan, shares his atheism, and is influenced by his dictum that "everything is lawful".
+Despite his evident shrewdness, other characters—particularly Ivan, Dmitri and Fyodor Pavlovich—underestimate his intelligence.

 Agrafena Alexandrovna Svetlova

 Agrafena Alexandrovna Svetlova, usually referred to as 'Grushenka', is a beautiful and fiery 22-year-old woman with an uncanny charm for men.
 In her youth she was jilted by a Polish officer and subsequently came under the protection of a tyrannical miser.
 The episode leaves Grushenka with an urge for independence and control of her life.
 Grushenka inspires complete admiration and lust in both Fyodor and Dmitri Karamazov.
 Their rivalry for her affection becomes the main focus of their conflict, a state of affairs that Grushenka is happy to take advantage of for her own satisfaction and amusement.
-Belatedly, she realizes that she truly loves Dimitri, and becomes ashamed of her cruelty.
+Belatedly, she realizes that she truly loves Dmitri, and becomes ashamed of her cruelty.
 Her growing friendship with Alyosha leads her toward a path of spiritual redemption, and hidden qualities of gentleness and generosity emerge, though her fiery temper and pride remain intact.